 The Science of Wellbeing

 This free course (available on Coursera) is excellent.
-It includes some self assessment tools, as well asgreate theoretical insight into the science of subjective well-being and practical actions you can take to improve your own levels of wellbeing.
+It includes self-assessment tools, as well as good theoretical insight into the science of subjective wellbeing and practical actions you can take to improve your own levels of wellbeing.

 Course Overview

-Laurie’s course is made up of pre-recorded lectures (recored pre-Covid) and indepent work.
+Laurie’s course is made up of pre-recorded lectures (recorded pre-Covid) and independent work.
 It’s a self-led learning programme and you can start it any time, and complete it at your own pace.
-The course has six content based modules, followed by a further four modules that are designed to help you make behavioural changes to improve your subjective wellbeing.
+The course has six content-based modules, followed by a further four modules that are designed to help you make behavioural changes to improve your subjective wellbeing.
 The six core modules are:

 1. Introduction,